Mechanical EngineeringFind a programme

 Dr Jason Yon Meng, PhD (Bristol), (Lecturer in Design and Manufacture - Electro-mechanical Systems), Electric machine design; multi-functional materials for electric machines; novel machine characterisation techniques.

-Dr Jason Zheng Jiang BSc & MSc (SJTU), PhD (Cantab), (Senior Lecturer in Dynamics and Control), Circuit theory; development of big data and AI techniques for structural dynamics applications.; experimental testing and modelling; motion control theory and applications; passive and (semi)-active mechanical vibration suppression
+Professor Jason Zheng Jiang BSc & MSc (SJTU), PhD (Cantab), (Professor in Dynamics and Control), Circuit theory; development of big data and AI techniques for structural dynamics applications; experimental testing and modelling; motion control theory and applications; passive and (semi)-active mechanical vibration suppression.

 Not fixed.
-We welcome applications at any time of year.
+We welcome applications at any time of the year.

 Open days and visits